 Martin Gayford has teamed up with long-time collaborator David Hockney to produce A History of Pictures and pull together 3D objects, people, and places onto a 2D flat surface - Bringing pictures to vivid life.

 A History of Pictures - David Hockney & Martin Gayford ©MDHarding

 A Painters Journey

-Leon Morrocco one of Scotland's popular painters travels with his easel painting striking vibrant landscapes and still life's.
-Inspired by his travels to Europe, South America and Australia his new book - A Painter's Journey is now available.
+Leon Morrocco one of Scotland's popular painters travels with his easel painting striking vibrant landscapes and still lives.
+Inspired by his travels to Europe, South America, and Australia his new book - A Painter's Journey is now available.
 Are you inspired to go on an artist retreat?
-Visit Flavours Holidays.